-Budokon is a fusion of yoga, mixed martial arts, mobility, calisthenics and animal locomotion.
-The movements included in Budakon yoga, all work together to create a strong, toned and agile body.
-It is the only workout that helped American actress, Jennifer Aniston overcome her split with Brad Pitt.
+Budokon is a fusion of yoga, mixed martial arts, mobility, calisthenics, and animal locomotion.
+The movements included in Budakon yoga, all work together to create a strong, toned, and agile body.
+It was the only workout that helped American actress Jennifer Aniston overcome her split with Brad Pitt.

 There are so many styles of yoga nowadays.
-Some of them might include, Vinyasa, Ashtanga, Hatha, and Flow.
+Some of them might include Vinyasa, Ashtanga, Hatha, and Flow.
 Often, I find it tricky to keep up or to choose the best one for my fitness goals.
 Budokon is not the most common kind of yoga around the world.
-But, it definitely isn’t new to the scene.
-This yoga and martial arts medley has a true power to heal and strengthen the body and mind.
+But it definitely isn’t new to the scene.
+This yoga and martial arts medley has the true power to heal and strengthen the body and mind.

 Budokon Calms The Mind

-Mimi Rieger is an instructor in the 3,000-year-old practice of yoga since 2003.
+Mimi Rieger has been an instructor in the 3,000-year-old practice of yoga since 2003.
 She is the founder of Pure Fitness DC and is one of 400 teachers worldwide trained in Budokon.
 The practice did not exist before 2002.
-She says that Bodokon is like a beautiful symphony of both martial arts and yoga.
-She is one of the first women to get a brown belt in the Budokon sequence of six belts: white, red, blue, purple, brown and black.
+She says that Budokon is like a beautiful symphony of both martial arts and yoga.
+She is one of the first women to get a brown belt in the Budokon sequence of six belts: white, red, blue, purple, brown, and black.

 A Typical Budokon Session

 You can expect 20 minutes of yoga sun salutations which lighten and open up your body.
-Then the workout is followed by a martial arts segment of explosive, dance-like movements.
+The workout is then followed by a martial arts segment of explosive, dance-like movements.
 And at the end, you’ll receive a guided meditation.

-Cameron explains that there is no breath count and you don’t get to pause in between movements.
+Cameron explains that there is no breath count, and you don’t get to pause in between movements.
 Basically, you have to learn how to control your body with grace and fluidity.
-Many of Cameron’s students describe the movements as snakelike.
+Many of Cameron’s students described the movements as snakelike.
 I can see certain similarities to Tai Chi.

 He believes that modern yoga can be very angular and rigid.
 Whereas his primary series is circular and includes continuous transition movements.
 If you’re considering trying out Budokon, you might want to start with a specific practice before tackling a hybrid like this one.
 Especially if you’re new to fitness or yoga and martial arts.
 However, if you’re quite advanced with your fitness then Budokon could be a really great challenge.

 If you’re a yoga or tai chi purist, then Budokon probably isn’t the practice for you.
-However, Cameron Shayne did develop a separate Bodokon class which doesn’t involve any contact.
-This is a class targeted to any of you who might be intimidated by the confrontational nature of martial arts.
+However, Cameron Shayne did develop a separate Budokon class that doesn’t involve any contact.
+This is a class targeted at any of you who might be intimidated by the confrontational nature of martial arts.